-On mu honor.
-I will tru:
+On my honor, I will try:

-To serve God and my country, To help people at all times, And to live by the Girl Scout Law.
+To serve God and my country,

+To help people at all times,

+And to live by the Girl Scout Law.

+May substitute for the word God in accordance with

 your own spiritual beliefs.

 Girl Scout Law